MHA grants CBI sanction to prosecute Sisodia in 'collection of political intelligence' case | Law-Order

 - India

-In fresh trouble for Deputy Chief Minister Manish Sisodia, the Centre cleared the way for registering a new case against the AAP leader by giving sanction for prosecution to the CBI in a case related to alleged collection of ''political intelligence'' through a Delhi government department.
+In more trouble for Deputy Chief Minister Manish Sisodia, the Centre cleared the way for the registration of a new case against the AAP leader by giving sanction for prosecution to the CBI over alleged illegal collection of ''political intelligence'' through a Delhi government department.

-The Union Ministry of Home Affairs conveyed to Delhi's Lt Governor's office granting of sanction to prosecute Sisodia under Section 17 of the Prevention of Corruption Act, 1988 (powers to police for investigating a public servant).
+The Union Ministry of Home Affairs conveyed to Delhi's Lt Governor's office the grant of sanction to prosecute Sisodia under Section 17 of the Prevention of Corruption Act, 1988 (powers to police for investigating a public servant).

-Sisodia took to Twitter to hit out at the Centre's move which he described as signs of ''weak and cowardly person'' and said more frivolous cases will be filed as the AAP marches ahead.
+Sisodia hit out at the Centre, describing it as a ''cowardly'' act, while the BJP demanded that the CBI arrest him and probe Chief Minister Arvind Kejriwal's ''role'' in the case.

+Taking to Twitter, Sisodia said: ''Filing false cases against your rivals is a sign of a weak and cowardly person.'' ''The more AAP will grow, the more cases will be filed against us,'' he said in a tweet in Hindi.

-He is already facing a CBI case for alleged favours extended to liquor traders in the formulation of now-scrapped Delhi Excise policy of 2021-22.
+Sisodia is already facing a CBI case for alleged favours extended to liquor traders in the formulation of the now-scrapped Delhi Excise policy of 2021-22.
 He is to appear before the probe agency on February 26.

-The move comes after the CBI had said it found during its preliminary inquiry that the Feedback Unit (FBU), set up by the Delhi government to check corruption, allegedly collected ''political intelligence'' and the agency recommended that an FIR be registered against Sisodia.
+The nod for Sisodia's prosecution came after the CBI had said it found during its preliminary inquiry that the Feedback Unit (FBU), set up by the Delhi government to check corruption, allegedly collected ''political intelligence'' in violation of rules and the agency recommended that an FIR be registered against him.

 The Aam Aadmi Party dispensation had proposed setting up the FBU in 2015 to gather relevant information and actionable feedback regarding the working of the various departments and autonomous bodies, institutions and entities falling under the jurisdiction of the Government of National Capital Territory of Delhi (GNCTD) and also to do ''trap cases'', the CBI said.